Lewis Henry Douglass: Military career

+Post-war career

 After the Civil War, he worked as a teacher for the Freedman's Bureau.
 In 1866, Lewis and his brother, Frederick Douglass, Jr. went to Denver where they were hosted by Henry O. Wagoner, a friend of their father.
 Wagoner taught the brothers typography and along with William J. Hardin, Lewis taught reading, writing, and other subjects to adult blacks in Wagoner's home.

 Douglass married Helen Amelia Loguen in 1869 and moved to Washington D.C. where he became the first typesetter employed by the Government Printing Office.
 Douglass's employment by the Government Printing Office as typesetter did not last long because he was unable to join the typesetters' union due to racial intimidation.

 Like his father, Lewis Henry Douglass was a "valuable citizen" to Washington D.C. through his involvement with the New National Era and other political impact.
 He helped establish and was the senior editor of the New National Era (1870-1874) with his father, a "well conducted" newspaper aimed at addressing the issues of the black community in D.C.
 He had a political impact when appointed to the legislative council of the District of Columbia by Ulysses S. Grant where he pushed for racial equality by creating a bill like one that required restaurants to post their prices so they could not overcharge blacks.
 During the period of U.S. expansion, Douglass was an outspoken critic of the McKinley administration for its involvement in the Philippines and its lack of commitment to solve domestic issues of racial violence towards African Americans.
 It is a sorry, though true, fact that whatever this government controls, injustice to dark races prevails..
-The people of Cuba, Porto Rico [sic], Hawaii and Manila know it well as do the wronged Indian and outraged black man in the United StatesDouglass had a stroke in 1907 that greatly impacted his health and died four years later, at the age of 67.
+The people of Cuba, Porto Rico [sic], Hawaii and Manila know it well as do the wronged Indian and outraged black man in the United StatesDouglass had a stroke in 1904 that greatly impacted his health and died four years later, at the age of 67.